Mike Gesicki Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Gesicki is averaging 12 receiving yards per game in seven career matchups against the Patriots, 31.5 fewer than his receiving yards prop bet over/under for Sunday's game (43.5).
+- In his seven matchups against the Patriots, Gesicki's 12 receiving yards average is 30.5 less than his over/under for Sunday's game (42.5).

-- In seven matchups, Gesicki has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Patriots.

-- The Patriots have the NFL's third-ranked pass defense this season, allowing 208.0 yards per game through the air.
+- The Patriots are conceding 208.0 passing yards per game this season, the NFL's third-ranked pass defense.

-- With 20 passing TDs allowed this year, the Patriots defense is ranked fourth in the league.
+- At 1.3 passing TDs conceded per game, the Patriots defense is ranked fourth in the NFL.

 Recent Performances

-- In last week's matchup with the Titans, Gesicki hauled in four passes for 51 yards while being targeted seven times.
+- In last week's game against the Titans, Gesicki was targeted seven times and recorded four catches for 51 yards.

+- Over his last three outings, Gesicki has 12 catches (on 19 targets) for 116 yards, averaging 38.7 yards per game.

 Gesicki's Miami Teammates